-The daily visualization project originally started as a way for me (as a user) to better understand the capabilities of the data visualization platform, Datavisual, that I have been developing for the last four years.
+What inspired you to do this?The daily visualization project originally started as a way for me (as a user) to better understand the capabilities of the data visualization platform, Datavisual, that I have been developing for the last four years.
 Researching, designing and publishing a data visualization every day since the beginning of the year has helped me understand where the tool works well and where it can be improved.
 The idea of developing a creative project every day was inspired by my friend and classmate at NYU’s Interactive Telecommunication Program (ITP), the talented artist Robbie Tilton.
 He challenged himself to design and publish a 3D rendering, animation or code-generated piece every day for a year.

-The first few visualizations I created used my personal data, which I collected using a number of apps, wearables and devices, including OpenPaths, Apple Watch, Moments App and the iPhone Health App.
+You cover a range of topics.
+What are your parameters?The first few visualizations I created used my personal data, which I collected using a number of apps, wearables and devices, including OpenPaths, Apple Watch, Moments App and the iPhone Health App.
 As the political environment in our country became more tense, the topics for the charts, graphs and maps moved towards the political spectrum to focus on false statements, “alternative facts” and misleading information posted on Twitter and published in both accredited and non-accredited media outlets.
 What started as just a design and research challenge also became a way for me to bring the truth forward using facts supported by data in a “post-truth” world.
 Some examples of these false or misleading statements include Trump’s claim that millions of Americans voted illegally, the scare tactics used to imply that all Muslims and illegal immigrants, especially Mexicans, are murderers or terrorists, or the claims that transgender troops should not be able to serve their country because of medical cost or distraction.
-When choosing a topic, collecting the data and designing the visualization, I try to be as bipartisan and transparent as possible, and I always list the original data source.
-Considering these are created on a daily basis, some visualizations cover lighter topics like sports, music, entertainment, or whatever happens to be front and center in the headlines and relevant on that particular day.

-There are two reasons for this.
+I notice that the graphics are handsomely designed but not graphically over the top with illustrative elements.
+Why was this your choice?There are two reasons for this.
 First, considering I am using Datavisual as the design tool, I am limited to its features and capabilities—but since I am also the creator of the tool I can add new features based on what I might need for a particular visualization.
 For example, I recently added the capability to upload background images, allowing me to include gradients, icons, patterns and photographs to help visually support the topics.
 Second, my design beliefs when creating data visualizations lean more towards the Edward Tufte camp of legible and honest visualizations, and away from the Nigel Holmes style of using more illustration, iconography and other related “design elements.”
 I am trying to visually represent the data in a clear and truthful way and I’ve found that in certain cases design elements tend to clutter and confuse the audience.
 That being said, I still very much believe design is extremely important when telling the data’s story and use color, type, hierarchy, layout and occasionally imagery to help visually support the topic and data being used.

 What is your goal in doing this?